Lessani252/FastSGWR/README.md

 Installation
 ------------
-- For python package use this command "pip install sgwr"
+- To install the python package use this command "pip install sgwr"
-- For GUI tool, please download this file from the above "SGWR_Model_WINDOWS_0.1.setup.exe"
+- To download the GUI tool, please download this file from the above "SGWR_Model_WINDOWS_0.1.setup.exe" and then you follow the installation steps

 Citation
 --------